1. Program Overview

 12. Further Information

 For further information on Program administrative matters, including eligibility for the Program, applications and funding arrangements please contact the Department of Education and Training at firstname.lastname@example.org.
-The Department of Foreign Affairs and Trade can be contacted at email@example.com.
+For other matters, including business liaison, Internships, Mentorships, public diplomacy and alumni, the Department of Foreign Affairs and Trade can be contacted through email@example.com.

 13. Definitions of key terms